treslines/AndroidReduxTutorial/README.md

     }

     override fun subscribe(subscriber: StoreSubscriber<S>) = subscribers.add(element = subscriber)
     override fun unsubscribe(subscriber: StoreSubscriber<S>) = subscribers.remove(element = subscriber)
     override fun getCurrentState(): S = currentState
 }

-// 3. implement the entities for our needs - see ReduxCounter.kt as a sample implementation
+// 3. implement the entities for our needs - see code bellow
-//    for every new reducer implementation a new .kt file is created like ReduxCounter.kt

-// 4. use store in our app over dependency injection (central place of definition)
+// 4. use store in our app over dependency injection object DI {
-//    new line is added, every time a new store is created.
-Single point of definition (lookup)
-//    for better maintenance and faster learning process by new developers. object DI {
     val counterStore = DefaultStore(initialState = CounterState(), reducer = CounterStateReducer)
     // define other stores here as soon as they are defined and needed ...